Maple Leaf Power Goose Mount Review: The Best Adjustable Solar Panel Ground Mount?

 Simple and Quick Installation:

 Compared to systems like the Chiko GroundFlex Ground Mount, where we had to make multiple hardware store trips, the Goose Mount came with every nut, bolt, and screw we needed.
-It’s a thoughtful touch that makes the install process far smoother.
+It gave us confidence that Maple Leaf Power Systems prioritizes quality control, and the inclusion of all of the hardware made the install process way smoother.

 Honestly, it just feels like a really premium product that was manufactured by a company that cares.